orb-lang/espalier/doc/md/peg/pegpeg.md

 Peh, in the extended\-combinator system, is a 'shaped'\.
 Any string which is recognized by the grammar below is in Peh\.

-There are a number of ways in which Peh may be found not to be in Vav, read "a valid grammar in all ways we can statically discern"\.
+There are a number of ways in which Peh may be found not to be in Vav, reada valid grammar in all ways we can statically discern"\.

+"
 But this is a topic for elsewhere\.